it-at-m/swim/dispatch-service/README.md

 Files matching the pattern `-\d+v\d+$` (e.g. `-1v3.pdf`) are grouped into a single event for joint processing.
 This leads to two different types of events, which are determined by the `swim_event_type` header in the Kafka messages:
-- `single`: For processing a single file (for backwarts compatibility events without that header are handled as single events).
+- `single`: For processing a single file (for backwards compatibility, events without that header are handled as single events).
-- `multi`: For processing multiple files together (e.g. after splitting a file, where the junks still belong to the same context).
+- `multi`: For processing multiple files together (e.g. after splitting a file, where the chunks still belong to the same context).

-The [handler-core](../handler-core) has two different interface methods to allow application to handle the different types differently or only support one.
+The [handler-core](../handler-core) has two different interface methods to allow an application to handle the different types differently or support only one.